 Isn’t it the worst when you find something online that links to nothing?
 Well I found this adorable leather tote on Pinterest that unfortunately linked to nowhere.
 I really liked the style and I love a challenge, so I decided to make one similar myself.
 I scoped out Hancock Fabric’s for some discount faux leather to try this project out.

 First the Supplies:

--I found this scrap pleather (faux leather) at Hancock’s, I used approximately 1/2 a yard of it.
+-I found this scrap pleather (faux leather) I used approximately 1/2 a yard of it.

--Matching Upholstery Thread, this is stronger than general thread which I read would be better for sewing with pleather.
+–Matching Upholstery Thread, this is stronger than general thread which I read would be better for sewing with pleather.

 –Paper, Pencil, and Tape to make an easy pattern.

 Making a Simple Pattern